eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 With Cyclone DDS, at least three DDS entities are needed to build a minimalistic application, the domain participant, the topic, and the reader.
-A DDS Subscriber entity is implicitly created by Cyclone DDS.
+Cyclone DDS implicitly creates a DDS Subscriber entity.
 If required, this behavior can be overridden.

 .. code-block:: C